Králův Dvůr: Geography

 Králův Dvůr is located about 28 km southwest of Prague and creates a conurbation with Beroun, located northeast of the town.
 It lies mostly in the Hořovice Uplands.
 Only the area of the Zahořany village extends into the Křivoklát Highlands and includes the highest point of Králův Dvůr, the slopes of the Děd hill at 473 m above sea level.

 The Litavka River flows through the town.
-Its tributary the Mlýnský Brook supplies a system of ponds south of the town.
-The Suchomastský Stream flows into the Litavka east of the town.
-The Suchomasty Reservoir was built on the stream on an area of 9 ha in 1955–1959.
+Its tributary, the stream Mlýnský potok, supplies a system of fishponds south of the town.
+The stream Suchomastský potok flows into the Litavka east of the town.
+Suchomasty Reservoir was built on this stream on an area of 9 ha in 1955–1959.
 It was originally water reservoir for the local iron processing industry, but today it is used for breeding fish and as a drinking water reserve.

 History

 The first written mention of Králův Dvůr is from 1394, when King Wenceslaus IV of Bohemia was captured by Bohemian nobility here.

 In the middle of the 13th century, King Wenceslaus I probably had a medieval court built here, which in 1585 was rebuilt into a Renaissance castle by the Lobkowicz family, who owned it for a time in the second half of the 16th century.

 In 1850, municipalities of Králův Dvůr, Popovice, Karlova Huť a Křížatky were merged and created a single municipality.
 Králův Dvůr was joined to Beroun in 1980 as a housing and industrial suburb.
 In 1990, Králův Dvůr became an independent municipality again.
 In 2004, it became a town.

 In 1988, the D5 motorway was built, splitting Králův Dvůr into two halves.
 Ironworks were decommissioned in the 1990s, significantly improving air pollution.